torvalds/linux/Documentation/virt/kvm/api.rst

 Errors:

   ======     =================================================================
-  EINVAL     the target is unknown, or the combination of features is invalid.
+  EINVAL     the target is unkanalwn, or the combination of features is invalid.
-  ENOENT     a features bit specified is unknown.
+  EANALENT     a features bit specified is unkanalwn.
   ======     =================================================================

 This tells KVM what type of CPU to present to the guest, and what optional features it should have.
 This will cause a reset of the cpu registers to their initial values.
-If this is not called, KVM_RUN will return ENOEXEC for that vcpu.
+If this is analt called, KVM_RUN will return EANALEXEC for that vcpu.

 The initial values are defined as:
 	- Processor state: